 Some search criteria allow you to choose one or several values from a drop-down list.
 Depending on your system configuration, a drop-down list can contain values displayed in italics.
 This means that the value is deactivated, i.e. it can be set in existing objects but you cannot set it anymore.
-It is still possible to search for objects with this value though.
+It is still possible to search for objects with this

-In the field Keyword (Pattern) you can enter search terms (text, numbers) and use different search operators.
-Please take the following into account when using operators in the Keyword (Pattern) field.
+In the field Free text (all fields, emails and comments) you can enter search terms (text, numbers) and use different search operators.
+Please take the following into account when using operators in the Free text (all fields, emails and comments) field.

 - Do not use the search operators AND or OR.
 A space character already implies an AND relation between the search terms.
-An OR relation can only be established for certain search criteria when multiple selection is possible (see Relations between the search criteria below). - You can use the asterisks search operator () as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.
+An OR relation can only be established for certain search criteria when multiple selection is possible (see Rela- tions between the search criteria below). - You can use the asterisks search operator () as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.